 Is Sofia a nice place to live?

 Sofia is a great place to live.
-Apart from being a budget-friendly location both for travelling and living, it provides an excellent opportunity to experience a new culture.
+Apart from being a budget-friendly location both for traveling and living, it provides an excellent opportunity to experience a new culture.

 You will also find that Sofia is home to a large number of foreigners who either work or study in the city.
 It’s reassuring to know that so many expats find Sofia a nice place to live.